fooltowise/NeroNotes/Nero's Notes/Ergodicity.md

 You can only rely on expected outcomes if you are guaranteed a large number of repetitions.
 Otherwise, they are misleading (the Law of Large Numbers requires a large number of repetitions).

+“Six people playing Russian Roulette once each is not the same as one person playing it six times.”- Naval Ravikant

+“Sequence matters.
+If you wash your pants, then dry them, and then wear them you get different results than if you dry your pants, then wash them, and then wear them.”— Alex Hardy

+“Individuals optimise what happens to them over time, not what happens to them on average in a collection of parallel worlds.” — Mark Buchanan